You can spread the cost of our course with Interest Free Credit on selected courses**.

 - Quality course material and excellent tutor support – to help you achieve your goals

-- HCC is an approved Distance Learning Provider with RHS for the Level 2 courses
+- HCC is an approved Distance Learning Provider with RHS for the Level 2 qualifications

-- On successful completion you will receive an HCC Certificate and, if you want to, can sit exams for the nationally recognised RHS qualifications
+- On successful completion of your studies and the RHS exams you will receive the nationally recognised RHS qualification

 - Suitable for both amateur and professional gardeners